AzatG/developing-data-products/README.md

 Link to the app page https://azat.shinyapps.io/ddp4/

-Slidify
+R Presentation

-Link to the presentation https://github.com/AzatG/developing-data-products/blob/master/ddp4.pdf There are problem with rendering slidigy presentation I uploaded it to RPubs and Github and in both sites HTML version is not rendered.
+Link to the presentation https://rpubs.com/Azat/461558

-So I converted it to PDF that you can see.
+There were problems with rendering slidify presentations on RPub or Github, result of render was blank.So I converted it to PDF that you can see.
+ALSO I did it using R Presentation, link is valid.

-Also Slidify has .rmd, .md and html versions of
+I uploaded R Presentation files + Slidify files that unfortunately did not work.

-Slidify presentation includes 5 slides and I gave small feedback and info about Shiny
+Presentation includes 5 slides and I gave small feedback and info about Shiny

 Enjoy,
 Hope you liked it